isomerpages/cda-corp/_nphl-and-research/National Public Health Lab/About NPHL.md

 third_nav_title: National Public Health Lab
 ---
 <h2>Who We Are</h2>
-<p>At the National Public Health Laboratory, we use our range of scientific
+<p>At the National Public Health Laboratory (NPHL), we use our range of scientific
 expertise and techniques for the surveillance and outbreak investigation of communicable diseases, and to identify emerging pathogens.
-We track changes in the strains and genotypes of existing pathogens,&nbsp; and prepare for biological agents with pandemic potential and biothreat use.</p>
+We track changes in the strains and genotypes of existing pathogens,&nbsp;and prepare for biological agents with pandemic potential and biothreat use.</p>
 <p>The laboratory is accredited to the ISO15189 standard by the Singapore
 Accreditation Council – Singapore Laboratory Accreditation Scheme.</p>